ashishd756/DiscountManagementSystem/README.md

 - Run com.adshopping.application.MainShoppingApplication.java

 - You will be promted to enter the absolute path of the CSV file which contains the inventory data.
+For example: C:\Users\AD-Home\DiscountManagementSystem\resources\SampleInventory.csv

 Sample CSV file data given below:

 - Sample CSV Content.
 (Included in resources folder of thhe project)